NomicFoundation/hardhat/docs/guides/truffle-migration.md

 # Migrating from Truffle

+Buidler is a task runner that facilitates building Ethereum smart contracts.
+It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts, as well as easily introducing more functionality around this workflow.
+This means compiling and testing at the very core.

+The bulk of Buidler's functionality comes from plugins, which as a developer you're free to choose the ones you want to use.
+There are plugins for Truffle 4 and 5 that make migrating to Buidler easy.

 To migrate an existing Truffle project onto Buidler there are two main things to consider: testing and deployment.